Controlling exposure part 2: metering modes

 Spot metering

-Use this when the light is coming from behind your subject, like when you’re indoors photographing a subject in front of a window.
-Your background may be overexposed, but your subject will be correctly exposed.
+Spot metering is particularly helpful when light is coming from behind your subject.
+For example, when indoors photographing a subject in front of a window.
+Metering for the subject will make your background overexposed, but your subject will be correctly exposed.

 Partial metering (Canon only)

-Meters the area around the center of the scene, which is about 60 – 80% of the scene, regardless of your focus point.
+Center-weighted metering measures the area around the center of the scene, which is about 60 – 80% of the scene, regardless of where your focus point is.

-Meters the overall brightness of the entire scene, so is ideal when the scene is lit from the front.
+Matrix metering mode (aka evaluative metering or multi-zone metering) measures the overall brightness of the entire scene, so is the ideal metering mode to use when a scene is lit from the front.

-Learning when to use each of these types of metering will make a big difference to your photography.
+Learning when to use different metering modes will make a big difference to your photography.

 What’s the point of different metering modes?

-If the camera knows what part of the scene you want correctly exposed, it’ll be able to do what you want it to do.
+Setting the correct metering mode tells your camera what part of the scene you want correctly exposed, so it’ll be able to do what you want it to do.

-Having a choice of different metering modes to use in different situations gives you the ability to meter the exposure in part or all of the image, depending on your needs.
+Having a choice of different metering modes for different situations gives you the ability to meter the exposure in part or all of the image, depending on your needs.

 Things to watch out for

-Because your camera measures reflected light and is designed to average the exposure out to an average midtone (that’s medium gray if you’re thinking in black and white), it’ll struggle when the scene is either dark or light.
+Because your camera measures reflected light and is designed to average the exposure out to an average midtone (that’s medium gray if you’re thinking in black and white), it’ll struggle when a scene is:

-Easy to meter scenarios are scenes without much contrast between light areas and dark areas, such as a brick wall, your back garden on an overcast day, a green landscape.
-Anything that’s evenly lit and doesn’t have huge variations between lights and darks.
+Easy to meter scenarios are scenes have low to medium dynamic range, without much contrast between light areas and dark areas.
+In other words, anything that’s evenly lit and doesn’t have huge tonal contrast between lights and darks, such as:

 Dark scenes

-Because your camera measures the scene to expose it at an average tone, when faced with a dark scene, it might overexpose the scene as it tries to lighten the dark tones.
+Your camera measures a scene to expose it at an average tone of medium gray.
+So when faced with a dark scene, it wants to overexpose the scene to lighten dark tones to medium gray.

 Light scenes

-On the other hand, if the scene is very light, such as a field of snow or a white building, your camera will read this as very bright and will underexpose the scene.
+When a scene is very light, such as a field of snow or a white building, your camera reads this as too bright and wants to underexpose the scene to make it medium gray.

 - Meter off a midtone within the scene